-We’re currently introducing a system for clinical testing that will take advantage of the qCSF algorithm and deliver it to the marketplace: the Manifold®.
-The Manifold® is a distance vision clinical testing system that includes several parts: a display, cart, and tablet, with software components that include the qCSF algorithm.
+We’re offering a system for clinical testing that takes advantage of the qCSF algorithm and delivers it to the marketplace: the Manifold®.
+The Manifold® is a distance vision clinical testing system that includes several parts: a display, cart, and handheld remote control, with software components that include the qCSF algorithm.

 Our development of the Manifold® has refined the test to improve usability and comfort, while maintaining laboratory-grade precision.
 Our first research version used sine-wave gratings similar to other assessments of the contrast sensitivity function, with a high guessing rate (50%) and lower statistical efficiency.
 To translate this work to a clinical tool we have tapped previous work on spatial vision.
 The Manifold® uses the set of Sloan optotypes, which are then bandpass-filtered with a raised cosine window, with peak frequency 4 cycles per letter.
 The hybrid letter-grating stimulus that results provides the best of both worlds: the pattern is easily identifiable as a letter, but also exhibits the narrow-band frequency information of a grating.
 Another advantage of the Sloan set is the reduction of the guessing rate (1 of 10 = 10%), which improves test efficiency.

-We have received our CE Mark for marketing in Europe.
-Soon, we will complete FDA registration and device listing.
-We have seeded prototypes of the Manifold® to research and clinical labs in the United States and Germany.
-Our research partners—prominent clinicians from Harvard Medical School, Johns Hopkins, Hamburg-Eppendorf, Wright-Patterson Air Force Base, Navy Surgical Medical Center, Kellogg Eye Center, Retina Foundation of the Southwest, and Nova Southeastern College of Optometry—are helping us gather real-world data to validate the device and method.
+We seeded prototypes of the Manifold® to research and clinical labs in the United States and Germany.
+Our research partners—prominent clinicians from Harvard Medical School, Johns Hopkins, Hamburg-Eppendorf, Wright-Patterson Air Force Base, Navy Surgical Medical Center, Kellogg Eye Center, Retina Foundation of the Southwest, and Nova Southeastern College of Optometry—helped us gather real-world data to validate the device and method.

 We believe AST products will become a new standard: a rapid and precise way to assess and monitor visual health over time.